chate-hub/chate-hub/README.md

 💻 Current Focus
 - Building full-stack applications that are scalable and maintainable
-- Strengthening AI-assisted search and retrieval workflows
+- Cross-platform mobile app development
-- Designing modular backend architectures and secure authentication flows
+- Designing modular backend architectures and secure authentication flows for both Mobile and Web apps

 ---